-India logs 18,987 new Covid cases, 246 deaths
+India Logs 18,987 New Covid Cases, 246 Deaths

-New Delhi, Oct 14 (IANS) In the last 24 hours, India reported 18,987 fresh Covid-19 cases and 246 deaths, the Union Health Ministry said on Thursday.
+New Delhi: In the last 24 hours, India reported 18,987 fresh Covid-19 cases and 246 deaths, the Union Health Ministry said on Thursday.

-According to the Ministry, the new fatalities increased the overall death toll to 4,51,435.

 Consequently, India's recovery rate stands at 98.07 per cent, currently at its highest peak since March 2020.